top of page

 In-Person Participation

 Since the NLABS model is built around active participation and discussion, students must be able to attend classes physically.
 Those unable to attend in person should not be admitted; NALBS is not a remote or on-line school.
 No new students can be admitted after the first two weeks of school.
-The opening course contains challenging concepts, and late entry places students at a distinct disadvantage.
+The lessons build on one another and late entries place students at a distinct disadvantage.

 Student Records